Set the World Afire

 "Set the World Afire" is a song by the American thrash metal band Megadeth.
 It is the second track from their third studio album, So Far, So Good...
 So What!, which was released in 1988 by Capitol Records.

 Development

 "Set the World Afire" was the first song frontman Dave Mustaine wrote after being kicked out of Metallica.
-On the topic, Dave Mustaine said "The first song that I wrote on my way back from New York was written on the back of a cupcake wrapper, if you can believe that."
+Mustaine recounted in a 2009 interview that "The first song that I wrote on my way back from New York was written on the back of a cupcake wrapper, if you can believe that."
+Though some fans have called it "the cupcake song" in concert, in reference to its perceived origin, Mustaine has clarified that the lyrics were written on the backing of a Sno Balls cake.

-The song was originally titled "Megadeth", inspired by a political pamphlet Mustaine had read on the bus ride after being kicked out.
-After the band decided to use the song title for the name of the band, they retitled the song to "Set the World Afire".
+The song was originally titled "Megadeath", inspired by a political pamphlet written by Senator Alan Cranston that Mustaine had read on the bus ride home after being kicked out.
+After Dave's post-Metallica band Fallen Angels decided to rename themselves Megadeth, at the suggestion of singer Lor Kane, the song was known as "No Time" and was included on a 1983 demo tape.
+It was later renamed "Burnt Offerings" and was ultimately retitled to "Set the World Afire" when it was released in 1988.

 Music and lyrics

 The lyrics of the song are about nuclear holocaust.

 The beginning of the song features a quiet sample of "I Don't Want to Set the World on Fire", a 1941 song by The Ink Spots.